eamena-project/eamena-arches-dev/dev/citations/README.md

 <p>The workflow will follow these steps:
 <ol>
-	<li>Create a Search URL.
-Only one resource type should be selected (Heritage Place, Grid Square, etc.), and this will be the exported dataset.
-Currently, the workflow covers the export of Heritage Places and Grid Squares.</li>
+	<li>Create a Search URL in the database, selecting one resource model (Heritage Place, Grid Square, etc.) from the Resource Type menu under the search bar.
+This URL will comprise the exported dataset.
+Currently, only Heritage Places and Grid Squares are supported.</li>
 	<li>Select the 'citation' button.</li>
-	<li>Fill in some of the dataset metadata:</li>
+	<li>Populate some dataset metadata fields:</li>
 	<ul>
-		<li>`TITLE` of the dataset.
-For example: "Sistan: part 1.
-Heritage Places" or "Sistan: part 1.
-Grid Squares".</li>
+		<li>TITLE: Provide a name for the dataset (e.g. "Sistan Region Heritage Places Part 1")</li>
-		<li>`DESCRIPTION` of the dataset.
-For example: "Deposit of Heritage Places from the Sistan region (Iran, Afghanistan) maintained within the EAMENA database" or "Deposit of Grid Squares from the Sistan region (Iran, Afghanistan) maintained within the EAMENA database".</li>
+		<li>DESCRIPTION: Enter a description of the dataset contents (e.g. "Heritage Places from the Sistan region maintained within the EAMENA database”).</li>
-		<li>`FILENAME` of the dataset.
-For example: "sistan_part1_hps" or "sistan_part1_gs".</li>
+		<li>FILENAME: Specify the file name to assign (e.g. "sistan_part1_hps").</li>
 	</ul>
 </ol>
-<p>The other metadata will be calculated from the data themselves.</p>
+<p>The remaining metadata is extracted from the data itself.</p>

-<p>The result of this deposit in Zenodo can be seen here: <a href="https://sandbox.zenodo.org/records/5847">https://sandbox.zenodo.org/records/5847</a>.
+<p>An example exported dataset available on Zenodo can be seen here: <a href="https://sandbox.zenodo.org/records/5847">https://sandbox.zenodo.org/records/5847</a>.
 </p>

 <p style="text-align:center;">